A prescription for projectors to compute helicity amplitudes in D dimensions: A few examples

-which is a vector in the color space of the external gluons.
-The 1-loop virtual amplitudes were computed in refs.~\cite{Bern:1991aq,Schubert:2001he,Binoth:2006hk}.
-For representing color structures of multi-gluon scattering amplitudes, like eq.~(\ref{EQ:ggggAMP}), it is most convenient to perform a color decomposition using the choice of basis of refs.~\cite{Berends:1987cv,Mangano:1987xk,Mangano:1987kp,Mangano:1988kk,Bern:1990ux}.
-It is well known that tree-level QCD amplitudes with n external gluons can be decomposed into color-ordered partial amplitudes, multiplied by associated single color traces (over all noncylic permutations of fundamental color generators).
-Decomposition of color structures of one-loop QCD amplitudes can be done in a similar way but with an extended color basis including products of two color traces\footnote{This can be easily understood by combing the statement about tree-level color decomposition and the Fierz identities of SU(N) color algebra.}.
+which can be viewed as a vector in the color space of the external gluons.
+The virtual corrections to the 4-gluon scattering amplitude to 2-loop order were computed in refs.~\cite{Bern:1991aq,Schubert:2001he,Binoth:2006hk,Bern:2000dn,Glover:2001af,Bern:2002tk,Ahmed:2019qtg}.
+For representing color structures of multi-gluon scattering amplitudes, like eq.~(\ref{EQ:ggggAMP}), it is very convenient to perform a color decomposition using the choice of basis of refs.~\cite{Berends:1987cv,Mangano:1987xk,Mangano:1987kp,Mangano:1988kk,Bern:1990ux}.
+It is well known that the amplitude eq.~(\ref{EQ:ggggAMP}) at the tree level can be decomposed into color-ordered partial amplitudes, multiplied by associated single color traces (over all noncylic permutations of fundamental color generators).
+Decomposition of color structures of the 4-gluon scattering amplitude at higher orders in QCD can be done in a similar way but with an extended color basis including products of two color traces\footnote{This can be easily understood by combing the statement about tree-level color decomposition and the Fierz identities of SU(N) color algebra.}.

-For the amplitude eq.~(\ref{EQ:ggggAMP}) we generate symbolic expressions of all contributing Feynman diagrams using QGRAF~\cite{Nogueira:1991ex}, and subsequently decompose them as follows: